CONP-PCNO/conp-documentation/CONP_FAQ.md

 ```bash
 bosh exec launch -s <zenodo_id> <invocation>
 ```

+Note that in addition to the ability to run the tools/pipelines locally, it is possible to run some tools/pipelines via the CBRAIN platform (for example: the fmriprep BIDS App, Zenodo.3359640).
+Clicking on the blue icon "Run Pipeline on CBRAIN" will bring you to the CBRAIN page where you can run pipelines on compute canada super computers.

 #### **I get the following error when running the tool on bosh**